daniellecox/style-guide-guide/ide/01visual-style.md

 ---

 ## Adhere to the IDE Core Concepts
 When creating your plug-in, re-use the core visual concepts of the IDE to maintain consistent representation and meaning across plug-in functionality.
-Design guides for each platform listed below.
+IDE and Editor design resources:
 * <a href="https://wiki.eclipse.org/User_Interface_Guidelines#General_UI_Guidelines/" target="_blank">Eclipse UI Guidelines</a>
 * <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/ux-guidelines/visual-studio-user-experience-guidelines?view=vs-2019" target="_blank">Visual Studio UI</a>
-* <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/starting-to-develop-visual-studio-extensions?view=vs-2019" target="_blank"></a>
+* <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/starting-to-develop-visual-studio-extensions?view=vs-2019" target="_blank">Visual Studio Code</a>

 ## Intel and OneAPI Branding in plug-ins
 Avoid branding, logos and graphics in the plug-in, except where identified.
-Users will use your tool functionality alongside other tools as an itegraged experience making proper brand placement important.
+Because users will use your tool functionality alongside other tools as an itegraged experience, and because OneAPI is an Open Spec, proper brand placement is an important consideration.

 For questions about Intel tool names or when/how to use the registered trademark name in the UI, refer to the general branding guidelines.

 ## OneAPI Logo
 Use the OneAPI logo to represent??  (for samples, should we use the OneAPI logo or C++ logo or??)